 Similarly, you can help your child learn about grit by reading relevant books, poems, or short stories.

-For instance, read classic stories of perseverance like “The Little Engine That Could” or Dr. Seuss’s “Oh, The Places You’ll Go.”
+For instance, read stories of perseverance such as “The Little Engine That Could” or Chelsea Clinton's "She Persisted Around the World: 13 Women Who Changed History".

-Use newer stories like “The Hugging Tree: A Story About Resilience” by Jill Neimark.
-It tells the story of a tree who grows alone on a cliff.
+Use stories like “The Hugging Tree: A Story About Resilience” by Jill Neimark.
+It tells the story of a tree that grows alone on a cliff.
 The tree faces many challenges, but it continues to stand strong, find the positive, and ultimately help others with their own challenges.

-These are fun, colorful stories that your child will request again and again!
-As you read these stories, you can also help your child form connections to his own life.
-Talk about his challenges, his response to failures, and how to live his own life with grit.
+These are fun, colorful stories your child will request again and again!
+As you read these stories, you can also help your child form connections to their own life.
+Talk about their challenges, their response to failures, and how to live their own life with grit.

 You will find more book suggestions in our Top 85 Growth Mindset Books for Children and Adults printable list available in the Growth Mindset Printables Kit.